-You can use the [UP] and [DOWN] cursor keys to select ‘active’ menu entries or the [RIGHT] and [LEFT] keys for any menu entry.
+You can use the [UP] and [DOWN] cursor keys to select ‘active’ menu entries or the [RIGHT] and [LEFT] keys for any menu entry (active or inactive).

 You can press any letter to select a menu entry beginning with the initial letter of the menu entry. – e.g. Pressing V will cause the menu entry ‘Ventoy’ to be selected (if it exists).

 If you press it again, then it will jump to the next menu item that begins with that letter.
 It will cycle round if necessary.
-If a hotkey has been defined, it will override the initial-letter hotkey.
+If a hotkey has been defined (e.g. in a menu entry), it will override the initial-letter hotkey.

-Due to the menu number feature (see below) you should avoid filenames beginning with a number.
+Due to the menu number jump feature (see below) you should avoid using filenames or menu entries beginning with a number.

-You can disable this behaviour by adding set AUTOMENU=OFF into the \_ISO\MyE2B.cfg file.
+You can disable the initial character hotkey behaviour by adding set AUTOMENU=OFF into the \_ISO\MyE2B.cfg file.

 Some menu items may respond to a pre-defined hotkey, usually signified (by convention) with square brackets in the menu entry – e.g. [Ctrl+A] or [Alt+1].

 Each menu can have up to 100 menu lines (0-99).
-The first menu entry line is always numbered as 0 (even if empty).
+The first menu entry line is always numbered as 0 (even if empty/blank).

 If you press the 1 number key, the 2nd line menu entry labelled ‘1’ will be highlighted.
 If you next press the 3 number key, the #13 (14th line) menu entry will then be highlighted.
 If you press 1 again, the #1 menu item will be highlighted.
 Even if you disable the appearance of menu numbers in the menus by using a setting in MyE2B.cfg, you can still use the number keys to jump to a specific menu entry, e.g. 0 will jump to the first menu entry.
 Note that blank menu entries will be counted too.

-The menu entry numbers are shown down the side of the menu and can be disabled by setting the AUTONUM variable in the \_ISO\MyE2B.cfg user configuration file (set AUTONUM=0x2000).
+The menu entry numbers are shown down the side of the menu and these numbers can be suppressed by setting the AUTONUM variable in the \_ISO\MyE2B.cfg user configuration file (set AUTONUM=0x2000).

 User Prompts and Questions